hifocus/instapp/README.md

 1. [GitHub Issue](https://github.com/hxco/Get/issues)
 1. [QQ Chat Group](https://tech.hxco.de/announcement/join-chat-group.html)

-## Deplyment
+## Deployment

 1. Make sure you have the Jekyll development environment.
 2. Clone to local.
 3. `cd path/to/repo/Get`
 4. `jekyll s`

-## Sponsored the development of HXCO Get
+## Sponsored the Development of HXCO Get

 Honestly, this project is not complicated and may not be worth your donation to us.
+In this case, [star](https://github.com/hxco/Get/stargazers "star") might be a good choice!

-But if you really like it, you are more than welcome to do it.
+But if you really want to donate us, you are more than welcome to do so.

 - [Paypal](https://paypal.me/hxco)
 - [HXCO Pay](https://c1.hx.taifua.com/hx/) (China Mainland Only)